nazarmubeen/HackerRankSolutions/codingportals/src/grokkingpatterns/bfs/concepts.md

-In Tree BFS is queue
+In Tree BFS is queue or use recursion